 Antioxidants

 They are very important for reducing oxidative stress, which helps reduce muscle pain after demanding workouts.
-These are indeed recommended for quick recoveries.
+These are recommended for quick recoveries.

 Carbohydrates – Mineral Salts